The Truth About Horoscopes

 The main thing is to take it into the context of your life.
 So let’s say your horoscope says this is not a good month for buying or selling, but you’ve just made an offer on a new house.
 Don’t try to get out of the sale, just be extra cautious: double-check all the paperwork, assume as little risk as possible.
 Or if you meet someone who seems great, but their sign doesn’t match up with yours, don’t break up with them.
 The idea is that a horoscope can provide guidance, but it’s not a reason to abandon common sense.

-Now that you know why astrology is so popular today, find out what the spring equinox means for your star sign.
+Now that you know why astrology is so popular today, find out the most (and least) polite zodiac signs.